-For many years there was a widespread belief that the duration of the Antarctic Treaty was limited to a 30-year period, whereupon it would expire or - alternatively - would have to be re-negotiated.
-The basis for this misunderstanding would seem to be found in the Article XII, paragraph 2.(a), where the time limit "thirty years" after the entry into force of the Treaty is mentioned as one of the preconditions that must be met in the event that one of the parties would request the convening of an evaluation conference ("a Conference of all the Contracting Parties [...] to review the operation of the Treaty").
-Taken out of this context, this provision has then been linked up with those very detailed and quite demanding rules that are laid down in Article XII, paragraphs 2.(b) and 2.(c), for the event that any party should contemplate withdrawal from the Treaty.
+For many years there was a widespread belief that the duration of the Antarctic treaty was limited to a thirty-year period, whereupon it would expire or (alternatively) would have to be re-negotiated.
+The basis for this misunderstanding would seem to be found in the Article XII, paragraph 2(a), (Antarctic, 1959) where the time limit "thirty years" after the entry into force of the Treaty is mentioned as one of the preconditions that must be met in the event that one of the parties would request the convening of an evaluation conference ("a Conference of all the contracting parties to review the operation of the Treaty").
+Taken out of this context, this provision had then been linked up with those very detailed and quite demanding rules that are laid down in Article XII, paragraphs 2(b) and 2(c), (Antarctic, 1959) for the event that any party should contemplate withdrawal from the treaty.

-Within the set of rules stipulated by Article XII, such eventualities - the convening of an evaluation conference, as well as the withdrawal of any party from the Treaty - must be considered to be very unlikely propositions.
-Neither of these eventualities would by themselves, however, entail the expiration of the Treaty.
+Within the set of rules stipulated by Article XII, such eventualities (the convening of an evaluation conference, as well as the withdrawal of any party from the treaty) must be considered to be very unlikely propositions.
+So far, they have not occurred, and furthermore: Neither of these eventualities would by themselves, however, entail the expiration of the treaty.

-The Antarctic Treaty has, in reality, no time limitation on its duration in force, and the Treaty has no clause providing for its eventual expiry.21
+The Antarctic treaty has, in reality, no time limitation on its duration in force, and the treaty has no clause providing for its eventual expiry (Sollie, 1971).